Schollar/crypto_converter/README.md

 ## License

 Coin Price is available under the MIT license.
-See the [HERE](LICENSE.MIT)for more info.
+See the [HERE](LICENSE.MIT) for more info.